Detecting Periodic Elements in Higher Topological Hochschild Homology: Acknowledgments

 \section{Acknowledgments}

-This article is based on parts of my PhD-thesis and I would like to thank my supervisor Prof. Bj\o{}rn Ian Dundas for all his helpful discussions, and insight, and Prof. John Rognes who did the calculations for low $n$ and shared the results with me.
+This article is based on parts of my PhD thesis and I would like to thank my supervisor Prof. Bj\o{}rn Ian Dundas for all his helpful discussions, and insight, and Prof. John Rognes who did the calculations for low $n$ and shared the results with me.
+I would also like to thank the referee and Prof. Haynes Miller for all the helpful suggestions and corrections, and in particular for outlining a restructuring of the sections and outlining a much better proof of Theorem \ref{thm:smash_over_torus}.